Take a Look. No, Really, Take a Deep Look!

 Each time I respond to an opportunity for funding, exhibition, or an artist residency I am asked to state my primary medium.
 That makes sense for all sorts of reasons.
 Then I look at the options that are provided.
 It is easy for me to eliminate things like dance, music, writing.
 But I smack my head when I am left only with two: visual arts and photography.

 WTF?
 How are those two exclusive to each other?
 There is a premise, however shoddy, that supports the distinction: Visual art is a made thing.
 It grows from the intentions or the expressive actions of the artist.
 Photography captures.
 It is made only in the sense of production.
 Yes, there may be skill used to make that product more visually compelling.
-But in this view of things, that doesn’t change the essence of the photographic print from document or artifact to something more like art, does it?
+But in this view of things, that doesn’t change the essence of the print from document or artifact to something more like art, does it?

 I used to think that I was being unfair to those who ask photographers to choose to identify artistic production as either photography or visual art when I wailed against them.
 I wasn’t.